 Homeowner - STOP!
-The procedures and information on this and following pages are intended only for a qualified service technician who has the necessary equipment to inspect and adjust boiler and burner.
+The procedures and information on this and following pages are intended only for a quali-A DANGER fied service technician who has the necessary equipment to inspect and adjust boiler and burner.
 A homeowner should never attempt these procedures.
 The service technician must also read pages 1 through 7 before proceeding.